Indigo Tribe: The New 52

+As he flees into the jungles of Nok, Jordan finds the Indigo Central Battery and meets its guardian Natromo, who tells him of the Indigo Tribe's history.
+Centuries ago, violent explorers came to Nok and captured its natives before transporting them across the universe to fates unknown.
+When Abin Sur arrived on Nok, he allied with Natromo, one of the remaining free natives, and fought against the invaders.
+Together, Sur and Natromo discovered the indigo light in a cavern and founded the Indigo Tribe.

 Jordan and Sinestro are pursued by the former Tribesmen through the forests of Nok.
-They run into Natromo, who is on his way back to his people.
-Jordan asks Natromo to reforge the Indigo Central Battery, but Natromo says that it is an impossible task since the compassion within the battery has already dissipated throughout the universe, and it will take weeks to forge more out of the rivers of Nok.
-They are then approached by Iroque, who begs Natromo to find a way to restore their rings.
-The sadness and compassion she feels for what she did to Abin Sur and his daughter is the spark that enables Natromo to reforge the battery.
-As a result, the former Tribesmen and Sinestro become members of the Tribe again, although Black Hand refuses to submit to the process by leaping to his death.
-Jordan implores the Indigo Tribe to release Sinestro; Indigo-1 agrees, but only on the condition that Jordan swear that Sinestro can be redeemed without having to use an indigo ring.
+They encounter Natromo, who is returning to his people.
+When Jordan reveals that Abin Sur is dead, Natromo destroys the Indigo battery, believing that there is no hope with Sur dead.
+The two are approached by Iroque, who begs Natromo to find a way to restore their rings.
+The sadness and compassion she feels for what she did to Sur and his daughter is the spark that enables Natromo to reforge the battery.

-Meanwhile, Munk has joined the New Guardians as the representative for the Indigo Tribe.
-He works alongside Fatality as they investigate the Orrery that has turned Kyle Rayner into a ring magnet.
+Meanwhile, Munk joins the New Guardians as the representative for the Indigo Tribe.
+He works alongside Fatality as they investigate the Orrery that has turned Kyle Rayner into a magnet for every type of power ring.
 In the New Guardians' fight against Larfleeze, Munk duplicates Larfleeze's ring, which proves to be the New Guardians' only effective weapon against Larfleeze.